ashwinae/Joining-Parts-Of-A-Sentence/README.md

 - For example, if "I want to play cricket.
 Might need a bat for it though." returns:

         Intent : {want, play, need}

         Part : {cricket, bat}

 There are wide range of combinations in which the Intent and Part can be combined.
-But then, eliminating "want" and giving out
+But then, the output must be:

-    {"play cricket" , "need bat"} is the requirement.
+        {"play cricket" , "need bat"}

 This API attempts to connect the extracted entites using multiple grammatical rules and functions.